Download an unedited PDF through the fifth weekly musing.

-The next stop on the tour is a personal take on staying fit physically and spiritually.
+The next stop on the tour of the website is a personal take on staying fit physically and spiritually.

 The positive expressions of the three spirits of worthiness are present this photo.
 The boy’s ranking spirit of worthiness is reflected in his respectful listening to the adult.
 The uniform and badges convey the worthiness we associate with participating in an appreciated group.
 The encompassing spirit comes through in the inherent worthiness they see in each other.
 In his Brief History of Humankind, Harari feels that “Sapiens rule the world” because they can “cooperate in extremely flexible ways.”
 There is downside when the rich rob the poor, the advantaged suppress the disadvantaged, and the powerful dominate the weak.
 The download will help in discussing the pros and cons of heeding our ranking, grouping, and encompassing spirits of worthiness.